Guillame-aurignac/arduino_remote/README.md

 - perfboard

 # 3D printing
-All parts have been printed with multicolor for best results on a Prusa XL 5 toools.
+All parts have been printed with multicolor for best results on a Prusa XL 5 tools.
+If you dont have access to a multicolor printer, yoou can import all stl in your slicer and print with the same color.

 ## Front pannel
 Printing time is about 1h on the default print speed.